Flash interaction disabled in Internet Explorer

 Thanks for reading!

-innerHTML: after doing some more extensive testing, I can only concur.
-It seems to be the most stable and consistent solution across web browsers and platforms.But won’t you accomplish the same things with having alternate fallback HTML content within your
+Regarding <code>innerHTML</code>: after doing some more extensive testing, I can only concur.
+It seems to be the most stable and consistent solution across web browsers and platforms.

 Oh, only 8 years?
-Joy!
+Joy! π

 I have not been able to duplicate this behavior with the patch installed yet.
 I’m on XP Pro at work.
 Even the Harry Potter website worked without interruption.
 Maybe it’s already been fixed on that site?
 Does anyone know of a someplace where this behavior can be tested consistently?